capactio/website/blog/2021-09-07-introducing-capact.md

   - release-sneak-peek
 ---

 Managing the lifecycle of infrastructure, applications, and processes in modern IT is problematic.
 There are a variety of tools and best practices, which are ever-changing.
 It's a struggle to stay up-to-date with these practices, and not everyone is an expert at everything.
 Technical debt is inevitable.

 We are ultimately all alone.
-Siloed within the context of team, department, or company, locked-in in a particular ecosystem of tooling.
+We are siloed within the context of team, department, or company, locked-in in a particular ecosystem of tooling.
 To deliver end-to-end capabilities, we build them from scratch in a vacuum.
 We consume API calls, transform data, build and manage infrastructure and applications.
-Do we all really have different use cases?
 Don't we spend too much time solving the same problems as others have?

-What if we could share the expertise and, as a result, save time?
-Collaborating together, we ensure we use the best tools out there, and follow the best practices.
-This is something that already happens—we have plenty of libraries and frameworks out there.
-But what if we went a step further and have a way to create, use and share building blocks that are language-agnostic abstracted capabilities?
+Sharing expertise is something that already happens—we have plenty of libraries and frameworks out there.
+But what if we went a step further and have a way to create, use and share building blocks that are **language-agnostic abstracted capabilities**?

-For example, if you're not a cloud expert, all you need to know is that you want a managed PostgreSQL database on AWS and let others make it.
-In that way, services are managed by subject-matter experts, and you can simply focus on your business logic.
-Likewise, if you need any Kubernetes cluster—by saying "I want any Kubernetes cluster" and letting the magic happen, you could cover both local development and production scenarios...
+For example, if you're not a cloud expert, all you need to know is that you want a managed PostgreSQL database on AWS.
+Let the subject-matter experts take care of it, and simply focus on your business logic.
+Likewise, if you need any Kubernetes cluster—by saying "I want any Kubernetes cluster" and letting the magic happen, you could cover both local development and production scenarios…

-What if I told you... **it is all possible**?
+What if I told you… **it is all possible**?

 <!--truncate-->